adayoung/sage/docs/source/quickstart.rst

 triggers in Sage.
 From that group, we use a
 `decorator <http://docs.python.org/2/reference/compound_stmts.html#function>`_
-(declared by the @) to call the :py:meth:`~sage.matching.TriggerGroup.trigger` method and pass it two parameters.
-The parameter we pass to the trigger is the 'pattern'.
+(declared by the @) to call the :py:meth:`~sage.matching.TriggerGroup.trigger` method and pass it the 'pattern' to be matched.
 We 'wrap' :py:meth:`exits` with the decorator to :py:data:`~sage.matching.Matchable.bind` it to the trigger it creates for you.